open-guides/og-search-engineering/README.md

 * **Basic user evaluation:** The user ranks their satisfaction with the whole experience
 * **Comparative evaluation:** Compare with other search results (compare with search results from earlier versions of the system or competitors)
 * **Retrieval evaluation:** The query analysis and retrieval quality is often evaluated using manually constructed query-document sets.
 A user is shown a query and the list of the retrieved documents.
 She can then mark all the documents that are relevant to the query, and the ones that are not.
 The resulting pairs of (query, [relevant docs]) are called a “**golden set**”.
 Golden sets are remarkably useful.
 For one, an engineer can set up automatic retrieval regression tests using those sets.
 The selection signal from golden sets can also be fed back as ground truth to term re-weighting and other query re-writing models.
 * **Ranking evaluation:** Raters are presented with a query and two documents side-by-side.
 The rater must choose the document that fits the query better.
 This creates a partial ordering on the documents for a given query.
-That ordering can be later be compared to the output of the ranking system.
+That ordering can later be compared to the output of the ranking system.
 The usual ranking quality measures used are MAP and nDCG.

 ### Evaluation datasets

 One should start thinking about the datasets used for evaluation (like “golden sets” mentioned above) early in the search experience design process.
-How you collect and update them?
-How you push them to the production eval pipeline?
+How do you collect and update them?
+How do you push them to the production eval pipeline?
 Is there a built-in bias?

 **Live experiments:** After your search engine catches on and gains enough users, you might want to start conducting [live search experiments](https://googleblog.blogspot.co.uk/2008/08/search-experiments-large-and-small.html) on a portion of your traffic.
 The basic idea is to turn some optimization on for a group of people, and then compare the outcome with that of a “control” group — a similar sample of your users that did not have the experiment feature on for them.
 How you would measure the outcome is, once again, very product specific: it could be clicks on results, clicks on ads etc.